Pabz-10/Deep-Learning-Model-for-Ovarian-Cancer-Classification/README.md

 ./extracted-images/train/ if using Colab\
 Output will be saved in output/models

+### Execution via Manual Dependency Installations using Pip3 Python [not recommended]
 Alternatively, you can run the python file directly without a conda environment
 ```bash
 pip3 install torch torchvision numpy tqdm matplotlib seaborn kagglehub scikit-learn
 cd src
 python complete_model_patched.py
 ```
-However, this approach is not recommended on a CSIL machine due to restricted cache capacity The dependencies alone will likely overload the cache.
-Further, the dataset requires 3.4GB of data.
+However, this approach is not recommended on a CSIL machine due to restricted cache capacity.
+The dependencies alone will likely overload the cache.
+Further, the dataset requires an additional 3.4GB of cache space due to the nature of kagglehub's download API.

+Why use kagglehub's download API?
+As of Python 3.13 has deprecated the use of the od module's download API.

+### Execution via Manual Dependency Installations using Pip3 Python [recommended]

+The best way to replicate our project is to leverage our python notebook.
+The most up-to-date, patched version is located in the ```bash development``` directory.
+Open the file pytorch_model_patched.ipynb in an IDE of your choice (ideally Google Colab).

+Run each code block in sequence.
+Downloading the dataset will likely require you to enter your Kaggle username and key.
+More information can be found here on how to get your Kaggle key: https://github.com/Kaggle/kaggle-api/blob/main/docs/README.md

+Once your credentials have been verified, run the remaining code blocks that train the model and output visualization plots.

 <a name="guide"></a>
 ## 4. Guidance